raspberrypilearning/quest-seeker/en/step_3.md

 Add a Box Collider so that the Player cannot walk through the new QuestGiver NPC and a second Box Collider, that is bigger than the first, with 'Is Trigger' checked.

-Right-click on the Canvas for your first NPC and choose copy.
-Then, right-click on your new QuestGiver NPC and choose 'Paste as Child'.
+Right-click on the Canvas for your first NPC and choose **copy**.
+Then, right-click on your new QuestGiver NPC and choose **Paste as Child**.
 This will make a copy of the UI objects for your new QuestGiver.

 --- /collapse ---

 In the Inspector:
-+ Edit the text in the Message on your new QuestGiver NPC Canvas to describe your new quest.
++ Edit the text in the message on your new QuestGiver NPC Canvas to describe your new quest.
 Change the text style to suit your new character.
 + Edit the text in the Name object to match your new NPC.

 ![desc](images/new-message.png)